The Effect of Time Series Distance Functions on Functional Climate Networks: Results and discussion

-In this paper, we evaluate the topological differences of networks constructed using different time series distance functions.
-For a definition of the network measures used throughout this paper, see \ref{appendix:complex_networks}.
-In all the experiments, we generate and compare networks with the same edge density $p$.
-Our first analysis consists in observing the influence of the edge density on some global network measures for different distance functions and selecting interesting values of $p$ for the further analyses.
+In our experiments, we generate and compare networks with a given edge density $p$.
+To obtain a better understanding of the effect of this parameter, we first study the corresponding behavior of some important global network measures for different distance functions, which will provide the basis for selecting appropriate values of $p$ for the following analyses.
+Our results are summarized in Fig.~\ref{fig:net_global_measures}.